cavo789/blog/blog/2024/04/07/php-jakzal-phpqa/index.md

 First, as always when we need to learn new software, we must speak about how to install it.
 The answer is easy here: there is nothing to do.
 Oh?
 Really?
 For sure! `jakzal/phpqa` is a Docker image so we don't need to install it, just to run it once.
 During the first call, Docker will download it so, yeah, no installation at all.
 Thank you Docker!

 :::tip Docker CLI reminder
-As a reminder, the used Docker run command will always looks like:
+As a reminder, the used Docker run command will always look like:

 * `docker run` to run a Docker image (*Oh?
 Really?*),
 * `-it` to start Docker interactively, this will allow the script running in the container to ask you for some prompts f.i.,
 * `--rm` to ask Docker to kill and remove the container as soon as the script has been executed (otherwise you'll have a lot of exited but not removed Docker containers; you can check this by not using the `--rm` flag then running `docker container list` on the console),
 * `-v "${PWD}":/project` to share your current folder with a folder called `/project` in the Docker container (use `${PWD}` if you are on Linux, use `%CD%` if you are on DOS),
 * `-w /project` to tell Docker that the current directory, in the container, will be the `/project` folder
-* then `jakzal/phpqa` which is the name of the Docker image to use (you can also specify a version like `python:3.9.18` if needed; see [https://hub.docker.com/_/python/tags](https://hub.docker.com/_/python/tags)) and, finally,
+* then `jakzal/phpqa` which is the name of the Docker image to use (you can also specify a version like `python:3.9.18` if needed; see [https://hub.docker.com/_/python/tags](https://hub.docker.com/_/python/tags))
 :::

 ## Composer normalize